Jun (Chinese entertainer)

-Wen Junhui (文俊辉 (Wén Jùnhuī); born 10 June 1996), known professionally as Jun, is a Chinese singer, actor, and dancer based in South Korea and China.
+Wen Junhui (文俊辉 (Wén Jùnhuī); born 10 June 1996), known professionally as Jun, is a Chinese singer, actor, and dancer working in South Korea and China.
 Managed by Pledis Entertainment, he is a member of the South Korean boy band Seventeen and its performance team.

-Before debuting as a member of Seventeen, Jun was a child actor who starred in multiple films including The Pye Dog (2007) and The Legend Is Born: Ip Man (2010).
+Before debuting as a member of Seventeen, Jun was a child actor who starred in multiple films including The Pye Dog (2007), The Legend Is Born: Ip Man (2010), and Chinese web drama Intouchable (2015).
 In 2023, he returned to acting with a lead role in iQIYI's Exclusive Fairytale.
-In 2025, he returned to acting in films with a supporting role in The Shadow's Edge, a joint production by China and Hong Kong.
+In 2025, he returned to films with a supporting role in The Shadow's Edge.

 Alongside his work with Seventeen, he has released multiple songs in his native language, including "Limbo" and "Psycho", the former of which garnered him an award at the Tencent Music Entertainment Awards for New Singer-Songwriter of the Year.

 Early life

 Wen Junhui was born on 10 June 1996.
 He grew up in Shenzhen, Guangdong, China, and attended Buji Senior High School.
 He learned wushu since he was young, with aspirations of becoming a martial arts actor like Jackie Chan.
 He also learned the piano and has performed arrangements of Seventeen's songs.